finnito/Science/content/10scie/ecology/7-impact-of-humans.md

 ## Akoranga 15 + 16

 1. Use your knowledge of ecology to produce a poster explaining the __impact of humans__ on the ecosystem.
+You may want to base it around the Carbon Cycle.
 2. Work in pairs.
 3. Use __CHS Junior Science Content > Year 10 Science > Ecology > 5.
 Impact of Humans__ on Education Perfect to start your research!
 4. Take pride in your work - it would be nice to put these on the wall!
 5. You should aim to explain/use as much ecology vocabulary as possible on your poster.

----
+<p class="instruction">Due Friday!</p>